New: Please click here for a message from the Summer School Principal

 Deadline: Wednesday, June 3 at 6:00 p.m.

-Once online registration opens, you may register online any time before the registration deadline or you may register in-person (cash or check only) on Wednesday, June 3 in the Moran Dining Hall between noon and 6:00 p.m.
+Once online registration opens, you may register online any time before the registration deadline.
 Students may not register for more than two classes.
-(Note: does not apply to Crusader Connection class for incoming Freshmen)

 Strake Jesuit Students

-Summer School will be offered at Strake Jesuit for students who need to obtain credit for a failed course or for those who would like to improve their understanding of a subject and thereby try to raise their grade.
-Strake Jesuit students will only be allowed to register for courses they completed during the 2019-20 school year.
-Incoming Freshmen can register only for Pre-Freshmen courses.
+Summer School will be offered for Strake Jesuit students who need to obtain credit for a failed course or for those who would like to improve their understanding of a subject and thereby try to raise their grade.
+Strake Jesuit students will be allowed to register only for courses they completed during the 2019-2020 school year.
+Incoming freshmen can register only for Pre-Freshman courses.

 All non-Jesuit students must have written permission from their school in order to attend Strake Jesuit's Summer School, to include that the school knows that classes will be conducted online this summer.
 Schools will be contacted to confirm each summer course is replacing the grade from a previously completed course.

 $500 per full-session course (4 weeks)

 $250 per half-session course (2 weeks)

 After registering online, students will be billed by the school for Summer School tuition.
 Non-Strake Jesuit students will mail payment by check.
 If a course is canceled by the school, all fees are refundable.
 Student withdrawals and disciplinary withdrawals will receive no refund.

 Progress Reports will be posted online weekly during Summer School.
 Students will be given login information during the first week of class.
 The grade reported each week will be a cumulative grade for the entire course.
 The student’s attendance will also be reported weekly.
-Credit cannot be awarded for a course where a student has been absent more than once (1) in a half-session course (Economics or US Government & Politics) or more than twice (2) for full-session courses.
+Credit cannot be awarded for a course where a student has been absent more than once (1) in a half-session course (Economics or US Government & Politics) or more than twice (2) for full-session courses; see “Attendance Policy” below.